 The good news is that you don’t need to create new posts to make them shoppable.
 If you go back to some old ones, all you need to do is click “Edit” and tag the product that’s been screaming to get tagged all this time.

 Now, the bad news: You can’t tag other accounts AND your own products at the same time, in the same post.
 You’ll need to choose between wanting to drive sales from a post – or wanting to get exposure.
 Some more bad news: you can’t promote or boost shoppable Instagram posts.
 And finally, you also can’t tag products on Carousel posts – at the moment, at least.
 It needs to be just one post.
-You CAN, however, tag multiple products within one post – so that’s good news again 😉
+You CAN, however, add shoppable Instagram tags to multiple products within one post – so that’s good news again 😉

 In a nutshell, product tagging on Instagram is pretty much the same as tagging other users in your posts.

 Go on to posting an image, as usual.
 After you’ve written your Instagram caption, and added geolocation, click Tag Products.
 From there, you’ll be forwarded to a photo, in which you can tap on a specific product (remember you can tag multiple products if you want to) and tag it from a catalog selection you’ve preset before: